apache/jena-site/content/documentation/txn/index.md

 Title: Jena Transactions

-This page gives an overview transaction in Jena.
+This page gives an overview of transactions in Jena.

 There are two API for transactions: the [basic transaction interface](transactions_api.html) styled after the conventional